WhaddaMakers/RPi-smart-mirror-tutorial/README.md

 ### Tools:
-* Working locally on Raspberry Pi:
+* if you are working locally on Raspberry Pi:
   - HDMI Screen/monitor
   - USB Keyboard
   - USB Mouse
   - Internet connection (WiFi or wired ethernet)
-* Working remotely on pc:
+* if you are working remotely on pc:
     - PC
     - RPi & PC connected to same network (WiFi or wired ethernet)